-(2) Prepare a revised statement of basis under § 124.7, a fact sheet or revised fact sheet under § 124.8 and reopen the comment period under § 124.14; or the Regional Administrator may also, in the circumstances described above, elect to hold further proceedings under Subpart F. This decision may be combined with any of the actions enumerated in paragraph (a) of this section.
+(2) Prepare a revised statement of basis under § 124.7, a fact sheet or revised fact sheet under § 124.8 and reopen the comment period under § 124.14; or

-(3) Reopen or extend the comment period under § 124.10 to give interested persons an opportunity to comment on the information or arguments submitted,
+(3) Reopen or extend the comment period under § 124.10 to give interested persons an opportunity to comment on the information or arguments submitted.

 (b) Comments filed during the reopened comment period shall be limited to the substantial new questions that caused its reopening.
-The public notice under § 124.10 shall define the scope of the reopening. (c) For RCRA, UIC, or NPDES permits,
+The public notice under § 124.10 shall define the scope of the reopening.